thunderseethe/thunderseethe.github.io/content/posts/check-top-level-items.md

     )))
 );
 ```
-Uh, huh.
+Uhhhh... huh.
 That's not good.
 Our type checker has worked a little too well here.
 It's erroneously "solved" our type variable `a` to type `Int`.
 Normally during inference that's exactly what we want.